Connects: Fox to Manley Hot Springs, AK

 F 84 Junction with the Dalton Highway, which leads 415 miles north to Deadhorse/Prudhoe Bay.
 Pavement ends, gravel begins, westbound.

 F 160.2 Junction with road to Tanana River boat landing.
-Used by residents of the village of Tanana, located 6 miles downstream on the opposite bank.
+Used by residents of the village of Tanana, which is located 6 miles downstream on the opposite bank.